 Both Socrates and Jesus the Nazarene appear to have been physically harmless, but in both cases the philosophical message they conveyed irritated the community leaders at that time and was the cause of their demise.
 Both men were executed.
 Jesus was brutally scourged and crucified by Roman soldiers in Jerusalem and Socrates was executed by hemplock poison in Athens.

-At times when Jesus was indignant about the misuse of religion he presented his message forcefully and directly to the people he wanted to chastise.
-When teaching people in public he often used short stories known as parables.
-Parables tell a story but they also have a deeper spiritual meaning.
+At times when Jesus was indignant about the commercialization of religion he presented his message forcefully and directly to the Jews he wanted to rebuke, but when he was teaching people in public he showed compassion and often used short-story parables as a way of communicating his beliefs to people.

 yanimon.info © 2014